bushvin/hass-integrations/mopidy-CHANGELOG.md

 ## [Unreleased]
 - Happy New Year to all

+### Fixed
+- change of code for 2022.6 warning introduced issue where an int was added to a string.

 ## [1.4.3] - 2022-01-07
 ### Fixed
 - git version tag added before last PR